With the protective role of doorbells to home security, every homeowner wants to have it at the front door.

 Mount the bell or chime

 Position the chime at your desired location on the wall and plumb it to a level.
 Using a pencil, mark the location of the mounting holes on the wall.

 Fix the buzzer or bell on the wall using toggle bolts often included in the doorbell kit.

-Map out a place on your front door and install the push button.
-Fix wires at the button terminals and connect one to the hard-wired from the transformer, and the other to the chime.
+Map out a place at your front door and install the push button.

 Doorbell wiring diagrams